visempowerment/visempowerment.github.io/index.md

 This website is part of an application to the [UKRI call on Enabling human centred decision making through data visualisation](https://www.ukri.org/opportunity/enabling-human-centred-decision-making-through-data-visualisation).
 The project will propose an open online authoring platform to guide novice designers in creating effective data visualizations and data stories.

-For our research on visualization authoring tools, design guidance, and education, we are looking for
+For our **research on visualization authoring tools, design guidance, and education, we are looking for**
 - people who want to or need to create visualizations and visual data stories,
 - but are new to visualization and/or have no formal design training.

-In collaborating on this project, you
+In collaborating on this project, **you can benefit from**
-- can join an open online course or smaller workshops on visualization and storytelling.
+- joining an open online course or smaller workshops on visualization and storytelling.
-- experiment with a novel visualization authoring platform we are building,
+- experimenting with a novel visualization authoring platform we are building,
-- help us evaluating education methdos and the platform, as well as
+- helping us evaluating education methdos and the platform, as well as
-- join a community of novice and expert visualization designers
+- joining a community of novice and expert visualization designers

 ## Who are we?